 When you take on a mortgage loan, you may be so laser-focused on reducing your debt load that you get overeager and make payments ahead of schedule.
 But your exuberance and diligence can actually have a negative effect.
-If you pay off your mortgage too quickly, you’ll contend with a prepayment penalty.
-Here’s the lowdown.
+If you pay off your mortgage too quickly, you could face a prepayment penalty.
+Here’s what you need to know.

 Defining Prepayment Penalty